The Virginia Department of Agriculture and Consumer Services (VDACS) launched the Large Animal Veterinary Grant Program on July 1, 2025, pursuant to

 - Resume or Curriculum Vitae (CV)

-- Three Essays (1200 words or fewer each):
+- Grant proposal description and essays (1200 words or fewer each)

 - One Letter of Recommendation (professional training and competency)